- Required Equipment

 - Each wearable life jacket needs to be “readily accessible” if not worn.
 Readily accessible means the life jackets are out in the open ready for wear or stowed where they can be easily reached.
 Readily accessible life jackets cannot be in protective coverings or under lock and key.

-- A Type V life jacket needs to be worn according to the manufacturer label to meet safety requirements.
+- Life jackets need to be worn according to the manufacturer label to meet safety requirements.

 - This requirement applies to all boats including paddlecraft (canoes, kayaks, and stand-up paddleboards).

-In addition to the wearable life jacket, there must be at least one (1) USCG approved Type IV throwable (ring buoy or seat cushion), on vessels of 16 feet or greater.
-The regulation to carry a Type IV does not apply to (1) personal watercraft; (2) non-motorized canoes and kayaks of 16 feet or greater; (3) racing shells, rowing sculls, racing canoes, and racing kayaks; (4) sailboards; and (5) vessels of the United States used by foreign competitors while practicing for or racing in competition.
+In addition to the wearable life jacket, there must be at least one (1) USCG approved throwable device (Type IV, ring buoy or seat cushion), on vessels of 16 feet or greater.
+The regulation to carry a throwable device (Type IV) does not apply to (1) personal watercraft; (2) non-motorized canoes and kayaks of 16 feet or greater; (3) racing shells, rowing sculls, racing canoes, and racing kayaks; (4) sailboards; and (5) vessels of the United States used by foreign competitors while practicing for or racing in competition.

-- Each Type IV throwable must be immediately available.
+- Each throwable device (Type IV) must be immediately available.
 “Immediately available” means the life jacket shall be quickly reachable in an emergency situation.
 An immediately available life jacket cannot be in a protective covering, in a closed compartment, or under other equipment.
 There is no requirement to have a line attached.

 All life jackets must be in good and serviceable condition.
 A life jacket that displays any of the following is not in good condition: